-The Directors consider that the key performance indicators are those that communicate the financial performance and strength of the Company as a whole, these being revenue, profitability, and shareholders' funds.
-As well as looking at annual performance, the Board consider 3 year rolling figures that smooth variation in individual years.
+The Directors consider that the key performance indicators are those that communicate the financial performance and strength of the Company as a whole, these being revenue, profitability, and shareholders' funds, as well as indicators of future performance, being value of new contracts won, contracted future revenue and pipeline value.

-Total revenues during the last five financial years (year ended June 2019 to year ended June 2023) exceed the total revenues of the seventeen years prior to that.
+Total revenues during the last five financial years (year ended June 2020 to year ended June 2024) exceed the total revenues of the first seventeen accounting periods (from incorporation to June 2019).

-Considering performance trends across periods, total income for the past 3 financial years (year ended June 2021 to year ended June 2023) has averaged £746k annually, compared with £713k for the 3 years before that (year ended June 2018 to year ended June 2020).
-The delayed client projects in FY23 have reduced the 3 year average upward trend however it remains upward.
+Considering performance trends across periods, total income for the past 3 financial years (year ended June 2022 to year ended June 2024) has averaged £692k annually, compared with £785k for the 3 years before that (year ended June 2019 to year ended June 2021) and £360k for the 3 years before that (year ended June 2016 to year ended June 2018).
+The recent performances of FY23 and FY24 with delayed client projects in both periods have caused the 3-year average trend to pause its upward growth.

-Similarly, loss after tax for the past 3 financial years (year ended June 2021 to year ended June 2023) has averaged £320k, compared with an average of £117k for the 3 years before that (year ended June 2018 to year ended June 2020).
+Similarly, loss after tax for the past 3 financial years (year ended June 2022 to year ended June 2024) has averaged £447k, compared with an average of £128k for the 3 years before that (year ended June 2019 to year ended June 2021).
 These increases result mainly from increased investment in technical and business staff intended to drive the Company's key strategic initiatives and increase revenues over time.